CharlieChenyuZhang/crewai-pm-deepresearch/README.md

 # .env

-fill out the secrets in the .env.exampel and rename it to .env
+fill out the secrets in the .env.example and rename it to .env

 # set up environment